 "In my opinion, the current largest ethical concern lies in the inner-city educational systems due to their lack of resources which perpetuate the socio-economic positions of the students.
 A lack of monetary support in such neighborhoods creates a severe shortage of teachers and learning materials.
 Those living in poverty congregate in inner-city areas due to the cheaper cost of living, and overcrowding exacerbates the problem.
 Without the means and encouragement to preform well on standardized tests, many of these students do not make it to graduation let alone college; meanwhile, their private school counterparts are often applying to Ivy League schools.
 Educational inequality is a primary contributor to the growing economic divide, and lends itself to social reproduction that renders the ‘American Dream’ nearly impossible to the average citizen.”

-Vanessa Freije is a sophomore Economics and French major who also plans to study Political Science.
+Vanessa Freije is a junior Economic and Political Development Major and French Minor who also plans to study Political Science.
 In addition to being a student intern at the Janet Prindle Institute for Ethics, she is a Management Fellow and an active member of Kappa Kappa Gamma sorority.
 Vanessa believes that the overlap between politics, economics, and sociology are very strongly related, and would like to learn more within in these disciplines to better understand the current state of the economy in regards to social needs.